adrianpbe/grid_exp_oe/README.md

 If no `--ckpt` is passed, the best performing checkpoint is automatically loaded and if no `--env_id` is passed, the same environment used for training in the experiment is selected.

-The `--human_render` flag is set, then only one environment is used and the environment is rendered for humans.
+If the `--human_render` flag is set, then only one environment is used and the environment is rendered for humans.

-You may not pass an `--experiment` and set the `--random` flag to evaluate a random policy (an `--env_id` is required too).
+You can ignore the `--experiment` argument and set the `--random` flag to evaluate a random policy if the environment set by the `--env_id` argument.

 ## Future Work